 At Nock-A-Mixon, we work to provide a safe and fun environment for children to be happy, grow and make life-long friends.
-Accomplishing these goals has been the secret to our success since 1938.
+Accomplishing these goals has been the secret to our success since 1939.
 Our camp record speaks for itself.
 We take our 96% camper return rate as a reflection on the environment we create.
-This return rate also keeps camp full every summer, allowing us to re-invest into the facility and programs while keeping tuition the greatest value in camping.
+This return rate allows us to re-invest into the facility and programs while keeping tuition the greatest value in camping.

 Not all of our cabins are the same size.
 Most house 10-14 campers.
 Each cabin will have 3-4 counselors.

 We accept cabin requests and do everything we can to accommodate them.
 If there is any issue with a cabin request we will contact you.

 Campers can call home 2 times a summer.
 The calls are scheduled by the parents.
 Children will not have internet or email access during the summer.
 We have 3 letter writing days per week in which our campers must write letters home.

 Campers are not permitted to have their cell phones or internet access during their time at camp.
 We believe camp is a great place to “unplug” and enjoy conversation, not text messages.